temet.cosmo

 - twoPointAutoCorrelationParticle(sP, partType, partField, pSplit=None)

-Calculate the [weighted] two-point auto-correlation function in a periodic cube geometry.
 Instead of per-subhalo/galaxy, this is a per-particle based calculation.
 Given the prohibitive expense, we do this with a Monte Carlo sampling of the first term of the particle-particle tpcf, saving intermediate results which are then accumulated as available.
 If pSplit==None and no partial files exist, full/single compute and return.
 If pSplit!=None and the requested partial file exists, concatenate all and return intermediate result. if pSplit!=None and the requested partial file does not exist, then run a partial computation and save.

 - isolationCriterion3D(sP, rad_pkpc, cenSatSelect='all', mstar30kpc_min=9.0)

-- conformityRedFrac(sP, radRange=[0.0, 20.0], numRadBins=40, isolationRadPKpc=500.0, colorBin=None, cType=None, mstarBin=None, mType=None, jackKnifeNumSub=4, cenSatSelectSec='all', colorSplitSec=None)
+- conformityRedFrac(sP, radRange=(0.0, 20.0), numRadBins=40, isolationRadPKpc=500.0, colorBin=None, cType=None, mstarBin=None, mType=None, jackKnifeNumSub=4, cenSatSelectSec='all', colorSplitSec=None)

-Calculate the conformity signal for -isolated- primaries subject to: {colorBin, cType, mstarBin, mType}.
-Specifications for these 4 are the same as for twoPointAutoCorrelationPeriodicCube().
+Subject to a sample selection of: {colorBin, cType, mstarBin, mType}.
+Specifications for these are as in twoPointAutoCorrelationPeriodicCube().
 A series of numRadBins are linearly spaced from radRange[0] to radRange[1] in physical Mpc. cenSatSelect is applied to the secondary sample, as are {colorSplitSec,cType} which define the red/blue split for secondaries.

-temet.cosmo.color module
+temet.cosmo.color

 Calculations for optical stellar light of galaxies and galaxy colors.